Liam Fox: Parliamentary career

 In late June 2016, Fox announced on LBC that he intended to run for the leadership of the Conservative party once again, after David Cameron resigned following the result of the EU referendum, in which Fox supported leaving the EU.
 During the announcement of his candidacy, he said that the UK should trigger Article 50 by the end of 2016 so it could leave the EU by 2019, specifying 1 January 2019 as the date on which the UK should leave.
 He stated that he would not allow freedom of movement to be considered as part of any alternative trade arrangement with the EU.
 Fox promised to increase defence spending, stating that he would particularly like to see "an increase in the size of the Navy and our cyber capability".
 He also promised to scrap HS2, spending the £55 billion set aside for the project on regional train lines, cut taxes, cut welfare spending, create a new governmental department for "trade and foreign affairs" and review the aid budget.
 Fox was eliminated in the first ballot, finishing in last place with 16 votes.
-Theresa May went on to win the leadership and become Prime Minister and gave Fox the job of International Trade Secretary.
+Theresa May went on to win the leadership and become Prime Minister and gave Fox the job of Secretary of State for International Trade.

 At the snap 2017 general election, Fox was again re-elected, with an increased vote share of 54.2% and a decreased majority of 17,103.
 He was again re-elected at the 2019 general election, with a decreased vote share of 52.9% and an increased majority of 17,536.

 On 8 July 2020, the UK government nominated Fox as a candidate for Director-General of the World Trade Organisation.
 Fox's main rival for the nomination, the Labour peer Peter Mandelson, was overlooked due to his opposition to Brexit.
 Fox progressed to the second round of the selection process.
 He did not become one of the two candidates to enter the final round, who were South Korea's Yoo Myung-hee and Nigeria's Ngozi Okonjo-Iweala, and was knocked out on 7 October.

 In 2021 Fox was the sponsor of a Down Syndrome Bill, an Act to "make provision about meeting the needs of persons with Down syndrome."

 In the 2024 general election Fox was defeated by the Labour candidate, Sadik Al-Hassan.